top of page

 c.
 Physical abuse.

-a.
-Sexual immorality is the only reason for a divorce.
+Immorality is the only reason for a divorce.

 Matthew 19:7-9.

-4. Who cared for Jesus' mother, Mary, after he was crucified?
+4. Who cared for Jesus' mother, Mary, after He was crucified?

 a.
 Matthew.